grnet/kamaki/docs/usage.rst

 Tab completion
 ^^^^^^^^^^^^^^

 Kamaki shell features tab completion for the first level of command terms of the current context.
 Tab completion pool changes dynamically when the context is switched.
-Currently, tab completion is not supported when the / detour is used (see :ref:accessing-top-level-commands-ref ).
+Currently, tab completion is not supported when the / detour is used (see :ref:`accessing-top-level-commands-ref` ).

 OS Shell integration
 ^^^^^^^^^^^^^^^^^^^^